COUNSELLING Brian Richards FdSc, MBACP

 Integrative counselling is useful for:

-• When you feel stuck, limited or bored.
+- • When you feel stuck, limited or fed up with life.

 Application for counselling can be made by phone call, text, email, website enquiry form on the "Contact us" page, or private facebook message.